-This big motor grader gets good reviews from a couple of pros
+This big motor grader gets good reviews from our pro operator

-Since Held had to road the 872D some three miles to the test site on a hot morning, his first comment was an appreciation for the machine's standard air-conditioning system, which, he said, pushed out plenty of cold air — even with the doors open.
-He commented favorably, too, on the roominess of the cab and the good forward visibility it affords — "much better than the 772C."
-But he chose not to use the 872D's cruise-control system, preferring instead "to keep my foot on the pedal and control things that way."
+Our operator’s first comment was an appreciation for the machine's standard air-conditioning system, which, he said, pushed out plenty of cold air — even with the doors open.
+He commented favorably, too, on the roominess of the cab and the good forward visibility and comfort it affords.

 Lots of power, good manners